Preparing Your Website Redesign Project Plan

 Make sure your website provides the functions your audience(s) require and do so in a clean, easy-to-navigate interface.
 Keep things as simple as possible during your build and know you can always enhance the site over time.

 This will help keep your budgets reasonable, your timeline realistic and your design/development team sane.

 Your Website Development/Design RFP

 It’s simply not enough to say, “We need a small business website with a professional design.”
-You need to define a scope for this project.
-The project scope will allow you to set your own expectations as well as setting those of your design/development team.
+You need to define the scope of this project.
+The project scope will allow you to set your own expectations as well as set those of your design/development team.

-It’s Your Project, Define It
+It’s Your Website Development Project, Define It